ggcarrots/django-carrots/source/python_quickstart.rst

 Calling a function
 ==================

-Our program looks quite OK, but if a user wants to calculate his/her BMI, he still has to change the content of the program.
+Our program looks good, but if a user wants to calculate his/her BMI, they still have to change the content of the program.
 It would be more convenient to enter the required values in the console after opening the program and get the BMI result.

-In order to write such a program we need to learn how to use the functions.
+To write such a program, we need to learn how to use the functions.
 The first function we are going to learn is :func:`help`:

     >>> help
     Type help() for interactive help, or help(object) for help about object.

-:func:`help` function is very friendly as it tells us how we should use it.
+The :func:`help` function is very friendly and tells us how we should use it.
 It can also tell you how to use the other functions:

     >>> help(input)